SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Small clubs may have more club loyalty than big clubs.
 In a big club you have random people who read group chats for entertainment and possibly pass on damaging rumors about seniors.

 <br>
-However, since 2023, the debsoc, with the idea of Harsha, found a way increase selectivity while being inclusive.
+Since 2023, the Debsoc has followed Harsha's idea to increase selectivity while remaining inclusive.
 The first round remained the same.

 _The second round was a 'group discussion', with one moderator and 6 recruits.
 And the one who scored more 'points' would be the one who engaged more._